wallstop/SoundStream/README.md

 ```
 Where 4444 is whatever port you'd like to listen on.

+The client and the server can both be run on the same computer: simply make sure the ip's match up, or use loopback (127.0.0.1)

 To close the server, press enter in the command window.
 Pressing ctrl-c in either the ssClient or the ssServer command window will probably force-close all threads of execution.
 Worst case, close the windows and go into task manager.